-As infrastructure and technologies becoming more mature, cloud ERPs are becoming a viable choice for some companies who are looking for quick and low start-up costs with less IT involvement.
+As infrastructure and technologies become more mature, cloud ERPs are becoming a viable choice for some companies looking for quick and low start-up costs with less IT involvement.

-You may want to read more about my previous article about “Cloud ERP or On-Premise ERP” if you will like to understand more about their differences.
+You may want to read more about my previous article about “Cloud ERP or On-Premise ERP” if you want to understand more about their differences.

 The Creation of Add-on Solutions

 Traditionally, ERP providers built all the functionalities using their internal R&D resources.
-The consequence is that the price of those modules will be high as the vendor need to spread the R&D cost amongst a smaller number of users.
+The consequence is that those modules’ price will be high as the vendor needs to spread the R & D cost amongst a smaller number of users.

-Tier-one ERPs with already matured ERP software tend to continue with this approach as they had sunken their R&D investment many years ago.
+Tier-one ERPs with already mature ERP software tend to continue with this approach as they had sunken their R&D investment many years ago.
 They use these broad functionalities as differentiation against their competitors.

 Erosion of Implementation Skill